Working Papers:

 "Breaking Silos in the Study of Political Exclusion and Inclusion."
 With Harris Mylonas.
 Draft in progress.

-"Introducing and Validating Russia Watcher, A Daily Tracking Survey of Russian Public Opinion".
+"Introducing Russia Watcher, A Daily Tracking Survey of Russian Public Opinion."
 With Isabelle DeSisto, Grigore Pop-Eleches and Jacob Tucker.
 Draft in progress.

 "The Political Consequences of Wartime Casualties in Russia."
 With Isabelle DeSisto, Grigore Pop-Eleches and Jacob Tucker.